bauripalash/fossurl/README.md

 * Database : [jsonconnect.com](https://jsonconnect.com/)
 (Previously , jsonstore was used but several downtimes forced me to switch to jsonbox.io, then to jsconnect as jsonbox went offline)

+Jsconnect.com [is a fork of Jsonbox.io](https://github.com/bauripalash/fossurl/issues/29) - learn more on [the project's homepage](https://github.com/jsonconnect/jsonconnect).

 **Please note that your shortened links will be valid for only 30 days, due to [Jsconnect.com limitations](https://jsonconnect.com/)**.

 ### 🛠️ Features